How can I build a better marketing budget? How much should I spend on my marketing?

 Any budget requires careful calculations and coordination with accounting.
 Turn to your trusted bookkeeper for assistance, as you project your sales and expenses for the year.
 I asked Rachel LaMantia of Masterpiece Bookkeeping to share her advice:

 In order to build a profitable business, your revenue should most often exceed all of your expenses.
 To see how this will work when you’re adding in a new expense, like marketing, it’s helpful to do some simple cash projections for a few months.
 A spreadsheet is an easy way to do this.
 In the first column, list Expected Revenue followed by your major expenditure categories.
 Then each subsequent column is a month, and you fill in (or “project”) what you think your revenue and expenditures will be for each month.
 At the bottom, add a formula to subtract all of the expenditures from your revenue, and you should have money left over.

 If you’re starting with a big project, like a website, or your projections show you may have a couple of months of negative cash flow before the marketing starts bringing results, you should have a plan for how to pay for that.
 Maybe you have a cash reserve that you’ve been saving for project work, which is the best way.
 If you are using credit of some kind, know how and when you will be able to pay it off.

 Evaluate your marketing spend every couple of months to make sure that it is still within your budget and it makes sense for your business.

 Plan, Track, and Tweak

 As with any sound marketing plan, be sure to track expenditures and performance to assess what’s working.
 Based on results, tweak your marketing mix and keep on tracking.
-Marketing is not an exact science, so anticipate learning as you make your marketing better, year after year.
+Marketing is not an exact science, so anticipate learning as you make your marketing (and budgeting) better, year after year.

 Reach out with questions on navigating your marketing for 2021.
 I provide marketing coaching, “done with you” marketing, and “done for you” marketing support.